Home/Blog Center/

 • Phone Compatibility:Not all smartphones support direct video output to a projector via USB.
 Android phones might require MHL (Mobile High-Definition Link) or Slimport technology support, allowing them to send audio and video signals through a USB port.
 On the other hand, iPhones do not natively support USB video output and thus require specific adapters to facilitate this connection.

 • Projector Compatibility:Projectors need to have a compatible input to receive and display content from your phone.
 This could be a dedicated USB port that supports video input (a USB port labeled "USB-C Video," "MHL," or similar), or an HDMI port that can be used with the appropriate adapter.
+Additionally, some projectors may support VGA input, which might require a separate adapter.
 The projector's documentation should specify supported connection types and standards.

 Cable and Adapter Requirements

 Depending on your device, you might need specific cables or adapters to establish the connection.
 For Android phones that support MHL, an MHL to HDMI adapter might be required.
 For newer Android phones with USB-C ports that support video output directly, a simple USB-C to USB-C Cable might be enough.
 For iPhones, a Lightning to USB camera adapter might be necessary.
-Ensure you have the correct cables and adapters that are compatible with both your phone and projector.
+If your projector only has a VGA input, you'll need a VGA-compatible adapter, such as a USB-C to VGA adapter for modern devices or a Lightning to VGA adapter for iPhones.
+Note that VGA connections only support video, so if you need audio output, you'll need a separate audio cable.

 The quality of the cables and adapters can affect the stability and quality of the video signal.
 Opt for high-quality, reliable cables that support both charging and data transmission.
+For VGA setups, ensure the cables are shielded to prevent signal degradation over longer distances.
 Additionally, consider the length of the cables you'll need based on the setup of your presentation or viewing area to avoid unnecessary strain on the connections or devices.

 Power Supply